How to Choose a Solar Installer

 Do they use in-house or subcontracted labor?Affects quality and accountabilityIn-house crews usually provide more consistent results

-What warranties do they offer?Protects your system and workmanshipWatch for short labor warranties (1 year or less)
+What warranties do they offer?Protects your system and workmanshipWatch for short workmanship warranties (1 year or less)

 Can they provide local references?Verifies reputation and past client satisfactionLack of references may signal a new or untrusted company